 Constrained liquidity is the opposite of a liquidity glut.
 It means there isn't a lot of capital available, or that it's really expensive.
 It's usually a result of high interest rates.
 It can also happen when banks and other lenders are hesitant about making loans.
 Banks become risk-averse when they already have a lot of bad loans on their books.

 A liquidity trap is when the Federal Reserve's monetary policy doesn't create more capital.
 It usually happens after a really bad recession.
 Families and businesses are afraid to spend, no matter how much credit is available.

 Families are afraid they'll lose their jobs, or they can't get good jobs, so they hoard their income, pay off debts, or save instead of spending.
 Businesses are afraid demand will fall off even more, so they don't hire or invest in expansion.
 Banks hoard cash to write down the bad loans, and become even less likely to lend.
 If there is deflation, they might also wait for prices to fall further before spending.
 As this vicious cycle continues spiraling downward, the economy is caught in a liquidity trap.

 Three things can get the economy out of a liquidity trap.

-- First, prices can fall to such a low point that investors with enough cash start buying, knowing they can hold onto the asset long enough to outlast the slump.
+- First, prices fall to such a low point that the asset becomes attractive to investors with cash.
+They start buying again because they know they can hold onto the asset long enough to outlast the slump.
 The future reward has become greater than the risk.